santhoshraje/kubera/README.md

  - Dividend payout summary over the last 5 years for any SGX listed company
  - Dividend calculator.
 Calculate by number of shares or amount spent.
  - Post market analysis.
 Sends an automatically generated report of the top losers, gainers and highest volumes to the user after market close everyday.

- Kubera is live and available for public use on telegram: @kubera_bot

  ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development, testing and deployment purposes.